When is Ozark season 4 coming to Netflix? Latest news and what you need to know

 Here's everything we know about season four of the Netflix thriller **CONTAINS SPOILERS FOR SEASON 3**

-Season three of Ozark may have finished in March, but fans are still waiting to hear whether another series of the Jason Bateman-led crime drama is on its way.
+Jason Bateman (Arrested Development) and Laura Linney (The Big C) star as a married couple, forced to uproot their lives and family to the mountainous Ozarks after a money laundering scheme goes drastically wrong.

+Far from laying low, Marty (Bateman) quickly gets involved with local criminals and begins preparing an even bigger scheme, one that puts their lives on the line.

-Despite the show’s two year hiatus viewing figures surged for Ozark series three, leaving many fans – old and new – left looking for answers: will Marty and Wendy outrun their enemies, will they take a deal with the FBI or will their luck run out?
+There’s reason to be optimistic, given that viewing figures surged for Ozark in series three despite the two year wait, leaving many fans – old and new – left looking for answers: will Marty and Wendy outrun their enemies?
+Will they take a deal with the FBI or will their luck run out?

-Here’s everything we know so far about the future of Ozark, surely one of the most popular – and most talked-about – shows on Netflix.
+Here’s everything we know so far about the future of Ozark on Netflix…

 Will there be a season 4 of Ozark?

-Nothing has been officially announced by Netflix just yet.
-But the streaming giant would be foolish to kill off such a popular drama – and it sounds like the team behind Ozark are up for making more.
+Nothing has been officially announced by Netflix just yet, but the streaming giant would be foolish to kill off such a popular drama – especially as it sounds like the team behind Ozark are up for making more.

-Jason Bateman, who plays Marty, told Collider in April that the Ozark team are “operating under the hope” that a season four will happen.
+Jason Bateman, who plays Marty, told Collider in April that the Ozark team are hopeful that a fourth season will happen.

+“There is not an official pickup for Season 4,” the actor said, in an interview.
+“We’re all operating under the hope it will happen.
+It’s Netflix’s norm to wait for a show to premiere and collect the data for weeks two, three, and four and see if there’s an audience there to justify an additional season.

-Showrunner Chris Mundy has previously said that, if all goes to plan, Ozark should run for five seasons.
+Mundy has previously said that, if all goes to plan, Ozark should run for around five seasons – although it sounds like there’s some flexibility on the exact number.

 When will season 4 of Ozark be released on Netflix?

-If season four is commissioned, we may still have a little while to wait before it hits our screens.
+If season four is commissioned, we may have quite some time to wait before its available to stream on Netflix.

 Season one came out in July 2017, followed by season two in August 2018.
-Season three took a little longer to make, launching on 27th March 2020; by that measure, we could be looking at a fourth season in mid to late 2021.
+Season three took a little longer to make, launching on 27th March 2020; by that measure, in normal times, RadioTimes.com predicts we could be looking at a fourth season in mid to late 2021.

 In April, Jason Bateman told Collider that each season requires four months of writing and six months of production, adding: “I think the fastest we can turn around a full season, from starting the writes room to having Netflix push it out, is basically 12 months.
 There’s just no way to do it any quicker.”